 Campers love cheerful letters from home.
-You can mail a letter before your camper leaves for camp.
-Please address mail as follows: Camper Name Week # or Theme Cabin Number YMCA Camp Algonquin PO Box 252 Hastings, MI 49058
+You can mail a letter before your camper leaves for camp to make sure it is delivered before they return home.
+Please address mail as follows:

+Camper Name Week # Cabin Number YMCA Camp Algonquin PO Box 252 Hastings, MI 49058

-Send your camper with stationary, pre-addressed envelopes or an address list, and stamps, and we will help them get the letter in the mail.
+Send your camper with stationary, pre-addressed envelopes or an address list, and stamps and practice with your young campers how to properly address an envelope.
+We will help them get the letter in the mail.